xtofs/BigWheel/README.md

 # Dice

-calculate combined dice rolls
+Calculate combined dice rolls

     var twoDice =
                from d1 in Random.Dice(6)
                from d2 in Random.Dice(6)
                select d1 + d2;

-returns a data structure that know the probability for all the outcomes (2, 3, 4, ... , 11, 12)
-and allows to generate random number for that distribution
+Returns a data structure that knows the probability for all outcomes (2, 3, 4, ... , 11, 12) and allows to generate random number for that distribution

-the expressions can become more complicated.
-For example, the game zombicide has a rule where the number of ones are important (Crawlers) but only if there is another die with three or more.
+The expressions can become more complicated.
+For example, the game zombicide has a rule where the number of ones are important (Crawlers) but only if there are at least the same number of dice with for example three or more.

     var threeDiceThreePlusWithOnes =
                  from ds in Random.Dice(6).Repeat(3)